aleksander-mendoza/aleksander-mendoza.github.io/_posts/2020-06-03-real_automata.markdown

 This definition opens door to many new possibilities.
 For instance, one could now measure size of automaton in the number of edges and investigate, how the topology &tau; on &Sigma; influences sizes of automata.
 This is also a much better definition for working with automata over computable sets of real number.

-To all those readers who already know topology: primitive subsets are indeed open sets.
+To all those readers who already know topology: The tuple (&Sigma;,&tau;) may or may not be a topological space.
+If (&Sigma;,&tau;) is a topological space then primitive subsets are open sets.
+It is always possible to extend &tau; to be closed under union and intersection but such closure could lose certain computational properties that might be of our interest.
+The binary search procedure described below is an example of such scenario.

 #### Binary search transitions